Atlas Shrugged: Part II: Reception

 Review aggregation website Rotten Tomatoes gives the film a score of 4% based on reviews from 23 professional critics, with an average score of 3/10, and the site's consensus is: "Poorly written, clumsily filmed and edited, and hampered by amateurish acting, Atlas Shrugged: Part II does no favors to the ideology it so fervently champions."
 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 26 based on 11 reviews, which is interpreted as "generally unfavorable" by Metacritic.

-Film critics were not impressed with the film based on several reviews: reviewer Danny Baldwin gave the film a "D" rating, while the New York Posts Kyle Smith gave the film a "1" rating (of 4), saying "...even if you overlooked the production values from a 1986 porno and special effects like something your nephew cooked up on his Mac, the movie's 'Yay, money!' zingers are just a big bag of sad".
+Film critics were not impressed with the film based on several reviews: reviewer Danny Baldwin gave the film a "D" rating.
 Scott Tobias of The A.V.
 Club gave the film a grade of "F", citing lack of story progression and poor character designs, and named it the second-worst film of 2012, claiming: "The irony of Part II's mere existence is rich enough: The free market is a religion for Rand acolytes, and it emphatically rejected Part I." Jim Lane of the Sacramento News & Review gave it a mixed review, calling it "a respectable effort hampered less by its limited budget than by the dogmatic contrivances of Rand's plot and the straw-man polemics of her wooden, declamatory dialogue".

 Economics columnist John Tamny of Forbes.com gave the film a positive review and argued that it is "a must see because it in a very handsome way describes the world in which we live today whereby the achievers are being shackled by the moochers".

 The film was nominated for two Golden Raspberry Awards including Worst Director for John Putch and Worst Screenplay.